finbourne/lusid-sdk-java-preview/sdk/docs/CdsProtectionDetailSpecification.md

 # CdsProtectionDetailSpecification

 CDSs generally conform to fairly standard definitions, but can be tweaked in a number of different ways.
 This class gathers a number of common features which may deviate.
-These will default to the market standard when  no overrides are provided
+These will default to the market standard when  no overrides are provided.

 ## Properties